JanisTzou/scrape-flow/README.md

 ## Introduction

-Scrape-Flow is a library for asynchronous web scraping.
+ScrapeFlow is a library for asynchronous web scraping.
 What needs to be scraped is defined as a sequence of steps in a fluent and declarative way.
 The resulting code has a tree-like structure that follows the parsed site's DOM structure and the levels of followed links.